purescript/purescript-transformers/docs/Module.md

 ### Types

-    data ErrorT e m a where
+    newtype ErrorT e m a where
       ErrorT :: m (Either e a) -> ErrorT e m a